jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-I-18-checkpoint.md

 ---
-layout: post
+layout: page
-title: Part I. Section I. Chapter 18.
+title: Chapter 18.
 "Of Roots, with relation to Powers in general."
+part: I
+section: I
+chapter: 18
 ---

-#### Part I. "Containing the Analysis of Determinate Quantities."
-Section I. "Of the different Methods of calculating Simple Quantities."
-Chapter 18.
-"Of Roots, with relation to Powers in general."

 <span class="art">189</span> Since the square root of a given number is a number,
 whose square is equal to that given number; and since